Jobs in Auckland

 Auckland Regional Migrant Services (ARMS) - place migrants in volunteer positions to apply and enhance their skills in a Kiwi work environment.

-Pacific Business Trust - Assists Pacific Island business owners take advantage of opportunities available.
+Pacific Business Trust - Assists Pacific Island business owners to take advantage of opportunities available.
 Helps with financial advice, networks, etc.

 Business networking organisations

 Auckland Tourism Events and Economic Development (ATEED) - organises a broad range of networking and business development opportunities in the Auckland area.

 Auckland Chamber of Commerce - supports local businesses by offering advice, consultancy, training and networking opportunities.

 Business Over Breakfast - offers business owners an opportunity to network and share information on how to grow their businesses.